Retirement App: Feel Close to Family Even If You’re Apart

 I can now look back over my life and my parents’ lives, and using Simirity’s features, record those memories in audio files and photographs for all the family to see.

 As we grow older we all start to suffer from age-related problems.
 They say that one in two people will get cancer in their lifetime, and I’m one of them.
 If I’m lucky this will not be life-limiting, but other things can also affect our mobility and mental acuity.
-If I am unlucky enough to suffer from Alzheimers or dementia it may be therapeutic to be able to hear my stories again, or the stories of loved ones as they told them.
+If I am unlucky enough to suffer from Alzheimer’s or dementia it may be therapeutic to be able to hear my stories again, or the stories of loved ones as they told them.
 I’m not there yet but I have read that hearing familiar voices and stories can provide a lot of comfort to those suffering from those conditions, as well as their families.

-2. Sharing life’s experiences
+2. Share life’s experiences

 The past is not all about facts – who was born, married, died, when and where.
 The past is made up of experiences which can then be told as stories, with or without a moral!

-And our stories give readers an insight into us – what we find amusing and enjoyable; what mistakes we have made and what we learned from them.
-I also plan to record some of the things I regret never doing, in the hope that it will help future generations to focus on what they really want to do in their lives, and to get on and do it!
+I also plan to record some of the things I regret never doing, in the hope that it will help future generations focus on what they really want to do in their lives and get on and do it!

-3. Engaging with younger generations
+3. Engage with younger generations

 You don’t have to create stories on your own!